Adventure (1980 video game): Legacy

-Considered one of the first action-adventure video games and fantasy games for consoles, on video game consoles.
-It is the first video game to contain a widely known Easter egg and the first to allow a player to use multiple, portable, on-screen items while exploring an open-ended environment, making it one of the first examples, even as small and primitive as it is, of an open world game.
+Considered one of the first action-adventure video games and fantasy games for consoles, Adventure popularized the genres on video game consoles.
+It is the first video game to contain a widely known Easter egg and the first to allow a player to use multiple, portable, on-screen items while exploring an open-ended environment, making it one of the first examples of an open world game.
 The game is the first to use a fog of war effect in its catacombs, which obscures most of the playing area except for the player's immediate surroundings.

 The game has been voted the best Atari 2600 game in numerous polls, and it has been noted as a significant step in the advancement of home video games.
 GamePro ranked it as the 28th most important video game of all time in 2007.
 In 2010, 1UP.com listed it as one of the most important games ever made in its "The Essential 50" feature.
 Entertainment Weekly named Adventure as one of the top 10 games for the Atari 2600.